Standard format for site data pages

 L = Ellacombe stand, or other taut-rope or loose-rope rack

-M = mechanical automatic (drum)
+M = mechanical automatic (drum or a set of cam wheels)

 O = electric operation from organ keyboard